OzzyCzech/events/README.md

 > Please notice that default event priority is 10!

-## Advanced
+## Advanced examples

-Add and remove listener
+Add and remove listener:

     $handler = function() { };
     on('event', $handler);
     off('event', $handler);

-Add and remove all listeners
+Add and remove all listeners:

     $handler = function() { };
     on('event', $handler);